 Micha Bar-Am, who has been a Magnum Correspondent since 1968, was born in Berlin and moved with his family to Israel - then Palestine - in 1936.

 Growing up in Haifa, Bar-Am lived on a kibbutz and began to document kibbutz life with borrowed cameras.
 Active in the pre-state underground, Bar-Am was drafted in 1948 when the jewish-arab conflict turned into an all-out war.
 After his military service, he had several...

-Bruno Barbey is a Frenchman born in Morocco.
-He studied photography and graphic arts at the École des Arts et Métiers in Vevey, Switzerland.
-Between 1961 and 1964 he photographed the Italians, treating them as protagonists of a small 'theatrical world', with the aim of capturing the spirit of a nation.
+In 1961-1964 he photographed the Italians, perceiving them as protagonists of a 'theatrical world', with the aim of capturing the spirit of a nation.

 Norwegian, b.
 1977

 Jonas Bendiksen is Norwegian and was born in 1977.
 He began his career at the age of 19 as an intern at Magnum's London office, before leaving for Russia to pursue his own work as a photojournalist.
 Throughout the several years he spent there, Bendiksen photographed stories from the fringes of the former Soviet Union, a project that was published as the book Satellites (2006).

 Ian Berry was born in Lancashire, England.
 He made his reputation in South Africa, where he worked for the Daily Mail and later for Drum magazine.
 He was the only photographer to document the massacre at Sharpeville in 1960, and his photographs were used in the trial to prove the victims' innocence.

 Henri Cartier-Bresson invited Ian Berry to join Magnum in 1962, when he was based in Paris.
 He moved to London in...